zzzprojects/docs/learnentityframeworkcore.com/pages/query-types.md

 description: Query Types represent non-entity types that can be returned from database queries that are mapped to database tables or views without an identity column.
 canonical: query-types
 status: Published
-lastmod: 2023-02-11
+lastmod: 2025-07-10
 ---

 # EF Core Query Type

 _This feature was added in EF Core 2.1_

-Query types are non-entity types (classes) that form part of the conceptual model and can be mapped to tables and views that don't have an identity column specified, or to a `DbQuery` type.
+Query types are non-entity types (classes) that form part of the conceptual model and can be mapped to tables and views that don't have an Identity column specified, or to a `DbQuery` type.
 As such, they can be used in several scenarios:

 - They can represent ad hoc types returned from [`FromSql` method calls](/raw-sql#dbset.fromsql)
 - They enable mapping to views